SWC-OSG-Workshop/general/novice/DHTC/04-TroubleShooting.md

 <h3> Retries with periodic_release </h3>

-Often we want to re-submit failed jobs without manual intervention.
-Condor supports the automatic deduction and retries of jobs in two steps.
+We do computing on a hetrogenous environment.
+It is possible that the jobs are pre-empted due to a partcular resource limitation (For example, the machine wants to perform someother task or reboot while your job is still running).
+In such cases, we want to re-submit failed jobs without manual intervention.
+Condor supports the automatic deduction and retries of computing jobs in two steps.
-In the first step, a job is forced to be on the held state if the exit code is not zero (incomplete job).
-Next, the held job is re-submitted.
-In the condor submit file, we include the following lines
+In the first step, a failed job is forced to be on the held state.
+Next, the held job is periodically re-submitted.
+These two steps are listed in the following condor submit file:

 ~~~
 # Send the job to Held state on failure.